akelman/ggpeps/README.md

 ## Data Generation

 The script `manager.py` is the central point for data generation.
-It supports different modes: `eval`, `exact`, `min` and `minexact`.
+It supports different modes: `eval`, and `min` where both can be evaluated with `exact` and `mc`.

 All modes are writing log files to disk and to console.
 The files are named according to the parameters that were provided via the commandline.
-In addition to the progress of the computation, they also store a git hash which enables to identify them with a certain version of the code later.
+In addition to the progress of the computation, they also store a git hash which enables to identify which version of the code was used.

 All data is stored in the form of pandas dataframes in pickle (`.pkl`) files.
 While these files are convenient to work with in Python, they are a bit unintuitive to inspect on the commandline.